 Council's Corporate Plan 2014-2019 marks the commencement of a new era for local government on the Sunshine Coast.
 The upheaval brought about by changes to the structure of local government in the region over the past six years is now behind us.
-Through strong leadership and good decision-making, Council is well positioned to be among Australia's most successful local governments.
+Through strong leadership and good decisionmaking, Council is well positioned to be amongst Queensland's most successful local governments.

 The Corporate Plan sets high standards and goals for the future, in line with community needs and expectations.
-Council's approach will focus on excellence - from how we manage waste to how we deliver an international airport.
+Council's approach will focus on excellence, from how we manage waste to how we deliver an international airport.

-Importantly, the Corporate Plan is about people, in particular, the approximately 1500 staff employed by Council who play an integral role in shaping our organisation and delivering outstanding service to the Sunshine Coast community.
+Importantly, the Corporate Plan is about people, in particular, the more than 1500 staff employed by Council who play an integral role in shaping our organisation and delivering outstanding service to the Sunshine Coast community.

 Council highly values the diversity of skills and experience that people bring to the organisation and which they deploy in servicing the community on a daily basis.
 Our people are our greatest asset.
 Their passionate commitment to the region and their willingness to go above and beyond is what sets our organisation apart from other councils.
-In 2013, 87% of planning applications were decided within 20 days and another 10% within 40 days